 Origins

-Earliest mentions appear in pseudepigraphal works (such as the Testament of Solomon), a 1st- to 4th-century Greek text that blends Jewish folklore with Hellenistic magic.
-Here, the demon is mentioned not as a primordial chaos spawn but as a high-ranking angel from the first heaven, Amelouth, who bonds with Beelzebub during the War in Heaven.
+The earliest references to Abezethibou are found in texts such as the Testament of Solomon, a Greek work from the 1st to 4th centuries that blends Jewish stories with Hellenistic magic.
+In these stories, he is not a creature of chaos but a top angel from the first Heaven, Amelouth, who joins Beelzebub in the War in Heaven.

 In Pseudomonarchia Daemonum (1577), Johann Weyer classifies him loosely under the category of gluttony princes, tying his hunger for Tartarus souls to Beelzebub’s fly-swarm.
 This evolution reflects Christianity’s assimilation: Jewish exodus adversary becomes universal tempter, his prison a baptismal inversion.